csperera/SQL-Project/README.md

 ## Results
 This data could tell me purchasing patterns for the existing customer base.
-I discorvered that the highest level of transactions were from the United States Also, that most customers ordered 1 product, of which the preponderance was Nest products.
+I discovered that the highest level of transactions were from the United States Also, that most customers ordered 1 product, of which the preponderance was Nest products.
 Shockingly, only roughly 0.55% of unique customers on the site actually purchased something on the site.